tu-delft-library/file_naming_and_folder_organisation/book/part2/part2.md

   </tr>
 </table>

-Such a confusion can be remedied by including version information in the file name.
+Such confusion can be remedied by including version information in the file name.
 This will help you and collaborators to track the evolution of a document more clearly over time.

 Here are standard recommendations to indicate version:
 - For significant changes, use whole numbers: V1, V2